Best Countertop Reverse Osmosis Water Systems (2026)

 APEC RO-CTOP-PHc vs Aigerri UV Countertop RO

-Pick APEC RO-CTOP-PHc if: you want the lowest running cost, remineralized taste, and a portable no-power unit.
+Pick APEC RO-CTOP-PHc if: you want the lowest running cost, remineralized taste, and a portable no-power unit — and will keep it long enough for the filter economics to repay the $60 premium.

-Pick Aigerri if: water efficiency and UV matter most and you want the lowest upfront price.
+Pick Aigerri if: water efficiency and UV matter most and you want the lower upfront price.

 RKIN U1-W vs Waterdrop M6H

-Pick RKIN U1-W if: you want every feature (hot/cold, alkaline, hydrogen) and certified PFAS removal in one unit.
+Pick RKIN U1-W if: you want every feature (hot/cold, alkaline, hydrogen) and certified PFAS removal in one unit, and the water-waste penalty is acceptable.

-Pick Waterdrop M6H if: instant hot water for tea/coffee is the goal and you want better efficiency.
+Pick Waterdrop M6H if: instant hot water for tea/coffee is the goal — at $415.64 it is now the clear value pick in the hot-water tier.

 Decision Logic